 Will Wise, M.Ed.

-WILL WISE, M.Ed., is the co–founder of We!™ (www.weand.me), a consulting practice where leaders call when a lack of trust is getting in the way of results in their organization.
-He is the author of Ask Powerful Questions: Create Conversations that Matter and has been asking powerful questions for over two decades as a corporate development consultant, non-traditional school principal, university instructor, adventure guide and facilitator for team development.
+WILL WISE, M.Ed., is the co–founder and Chief Weologist of We and Me, Inc. (www.weand.me)—an organization whose mission is to create conversations that matter.
+He is the author of the #1 Amazon Bestseller, Ask Powerful Questions: Create Conversations that Matter.
+He has been asking powerful questions for over two decades as a corporate development consultant, non-traditional school principal, university instructor, adventure guide and facilitator for team development.
 Will’s key clients have included JetBlue, TEDx, Mead, World in Conversation, Typeform, Conscious Capitalism, and Penn State.
 Will is passionate about bringing out the best in people.
 He works with clients to create programs that match with clients’ strategic and cultural goals.
-Hundreds of facilitators have been trained by Will to walk into a room full of people to talk about things they would normally be afraid to confront such as long-term conflicts.
+Hundreds of leaders have been trained by Will to walk into a room full of people to talk about things they would normally be afraid to confront such as long-term conflicts.
 Will has earned a reputation as one who can transform groups and people into their best selves.
-Tens of thousands of people have been empowered with positive communication skills after spending some time with Will and We!™
+Tens of thousands of people have been empowered with positive communication skills after spending some time with Will and We and Me, Inc.

 He lives in Central Pennsylvania with his wife and three children though he travels the world to serve clients.

 What is revealed when you authentically connect with the people around you?